-The Absolutely True Diary of a Part-Time Indian Storia Teaching Guide Book Summary Arnold, aka Junior, introduces his hardscrabble life on the Spokane Indian reservation in the first chapter called The Black-Eye-of-the-Month Club.
+The Absolutely True Diary of a Part-Time Indian by Sherman Alexie Analysis: Drinking Problems in Reservations To become addicted to alcohol has different reasons.
+Having problems is one of them.
+Eng 8A, 9C You have read a chapter of the book: " The Absolutely True Diary of a Part-Time Indian.
+Today we are going to read the text together and help each other writing an emotional poem.
+This is how you do it: 1.
+Write a Sensory Emotion Poem The Absolutely True Diary of a Part-Time Indian Storia Teaching Guide Book Summary Arnold, aka Junior, introduces his hardscrabble life on the Spokane Indian reservation in the first chapter called The Black-Eye-of-the-Month Club.
 Through his “absolutely true” diary, Arnold describes his impediments and vulnerabilities, the biggest of which is living on a reservation where he is a zero with a zero future.
 A pivotal conversation with a teacher spurs Arnold to make a daring life choice—to attend an all-white school miles from the reservation.
 His rocky start there, riddled with stereotypes and misunderstandings, slowly develops into surprising friendships and successes in academics and basketball.
 Meanwhile, his family life is shattered by deaths, poverty, and alcoholism.

 For ESL English Language Learners What is most notable about this funny, touching, memorable novel is the resounding accuracy with which the author captures the voice of a boy on the brink of adulthood.
 Charlie is a freshman.
 And while's he's not the biggest geek in the school, he is by no means popular.
 He's a wallflower--shy and introspective, and intelligent.
 "The Absolutely True Diary of a Part-Time Indian" Sherman AlexieThe author's official home page.
 The Absolutely True Diary of a Part-Time IndianUnit plan: essential questions, 5-week timeline, daily lesson plans, related nonfiction articles, graphic organizers, final project, assessment rubrics.
 20 pages; word processor required for access.
 The Absolutely True Diary of a Part-Time IndianBooktalk, 8 discussion questions, and related titles for 6th grade and up.
 The Absolutely True Diary of a Part-Time IndianSummary, pre-reading activities, vocabulary, character analysis, discussion questions, cross-curricular and extension activities.
 Downloadable handouts require Adobe Reader.